Fidalgo DanceWorks Dancing Programs:

 Preschool Tumbling Combining non-apparatus tumbling skills such as forward rolls, cartwheels and backbends with large motor skills to build strength, coordination, rhythm, flexibility and balance.
 Let’s roll, jump, and balance into the world of tumbling.
 Preschoolers will get to flex their motor skills while having fun from 4 – 5.5 years;

-Kinder/1st Grade Dance includes pre-ballet, tap and tumbling and is geared toward dancers entering the first years of elementary!
+Kinder Dance includes pre-ballet, tap and tumbling and is geared toward dancers entering Kindergarten!

 Even little ones can dance!
-Explore movement, rhythm, and spatial concepts through music, games, and play in this ten-week series offered three times per year.
-Cost is $100 per ten-week series; no enrollment after the third week of class.
+Explore movement, rhythm, and spatial concepts through music, games, and play in this session based series offered three times per year.
+Cost is $100 per ten-week series and $80 per eight-week series; no enrollment after the third week of class.
 For walking to age three, accompanied by a caregiver.
-2018 – 2018 start dates: tbd

-Ballet – Pre-Ballet through Advanced (Classes for Adults as Well!)
+Ballet – Ballet 1 through Advanced (Classes for Adults as Well!)

 Ballet forms the foundation for all other dance styles.
 Classes for beginners build strength, grace and technique.
 For serious dancers, and those who might be, we offer a progressive program emphasizing classical technique as well as contemporary choreography.
 Placement for all levels is by staff approval only, with advancement based on physical and intellectual grasp of the material.